-- Ensures that the child protection policy and procedures are understood and implemented by all staff. - Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedures. - Ensures that the culture of the school/college supports the provision of effective pastoral care and early help, and that staff do everything they can to support social workers when Children's Social Care become involved. - Ensures that pupils are provided with opportunities throughout the curriculum to learn about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum.
+- With the DSL, the SLT and the Safeguarding Team, ensures a 'whole school safeguarding culture' - Ensures that the child protection policy and procedures are understood and implemented by all staff. - Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedures. - Ensures that the culture of the school/college supports the provision of effective pastoral care and early help, and that staff do everything they can to support social workers when Children's Social Care become involved.

+• Ensures that pupils are provided with opportunities throughout the curriculum to learn about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum.